ovh/cds/docs/content/tutorials/tutorials.worker-model-docker-customized.md

 A worker model of type `docker` can be spawned by a Hatchery Docker or Docker Swarm

-## Create a customized Worker Model
+## Setup Docker Worker Model with your own image

 In this example, we will build a Docker model able to build an AngularJs application with webfonts.
 To create webfonts, a `grunt` task (optionnally) requires `fontforge` and `ttfautohint`.